willdiaz/wsl-setup/README.md

 The below instructions assume that you just installed one of the above Linux apps and haven't installed Git or cURL yet.

-**Important note:** The *--no-check-certificate* flag is only needed if you get a *ERROR: The certificate of ‘raw.githubusercontent.com’ is not trusted.* when trying to download the script.
+**Important note:** The *--no-check-certificate* flag is only needed if you get a *ERROR: The certificate of ‘raw.githubusercontent.com’ is not trusted.* when trying to download the script, which I only encountered on Debian.
+Ubuntu does not need that flag to be set.

 1. Run the following commands to download the scripts:
   ```
   wget --no-check-certificate https://raw.githubusercontent.com/willdiaz/wsl-setup/master/00_setup_wsl.sh
   ```
-1. Allow the script to be executed:
+2. Allow the script to be executed:
   ```
   chmod u+x 00_setup_wsl.sh
   ```
-1. Run the command:
+3. Run the command:
   ```
   ./00_setup_wsl.sh --no-check-certificate
   ```
-1. Follow the prompts.
+4. Follow the prompts.

 ## Just installed, now what?